 Chefs and hand-workers who use blades and even hunters understand that a sharp blade makes work so much easier and you use less force.
 To keep edges sharp, the right sharpening equipment needs to be available, and that’s what sharpening stones do.
 The guide explores some of the best sharpening stones that have undergone testing.
 They are the best available sharpening stones and give the best results.

-The second part is a guide to help you when choosing the perfect stone for you and your needs.
+The final part is a guide to help you when choosing the perfect stone for you and your needs.
 The key issues that you need to look into before making a purchase are extensively listed to make picking what you need easy after reading through.